Frequently asked questions about Flu and Flu Vaccines

 This year’s Northern Hemisphere and Southern Hemisphere flu vaccines both include protection against H1N1 swine flu.

 A recently published study looked at flu-related illnesses in older people who had been vaccinated against flu, and compared the rate of infection in those who were taking statins with those who were not.
 They found a slightly increased rate of infection among the group taking statins, which suggests that vaccination was slightly less effective in that group.
-More research is needed to investigate the reasons for this, and what can be done to overcome them (such as changing the vaccine dose for older patients – already a feature of some more specialised flu vaccines for older people).
+More research is needed to investigate the reasons for this, and what can be done to overcome them (such as this year’s move to an enhanced flu vaccines for people aged over 65).

 There’s no problem being vaccinated when you or your child have a cold or a minor illness.
 However, we prefer not to vaccinate people who currently have a fever, since the immune response to the vaccine may not be as good; it is better to defer vaccination until your fever has resolved.